ParthaAIML/ERA_Assignment_5/README.md

 ### General info
 ---
 `This repository contains the files used for the assignment 5 of the ERA course.
+Here we have build a CNN model to predict the hand written digits `[0-9]` using `MNIST` data availabe with torchvision library.
 The objective of this assignment is to modularize the code and store in GitHub`

 ### Setup
 ---